Scope-Infrastructure-Calismalari/devops-cicd/ch07-comparisons-of-ci-tools.md

 If CircleCI or Travis CI offers the capabilities and scale that your organization requires, it is likely a safer bet to start with them.
 If your organization is already using Azure, AWS, or Google Cloud, it likely makes more sense to leverage their respective CI/CD tools due to the tight integration and plethora of docs and support available — at the risk of feeling further locked in, of course.

-## Why might you want to use CSP tools instead of purpose-driven tools?
+### Why might you want to use CSP tools instead of purpose-driven tools?

 I have already explored a few reasons why you might want to use cloud service provider tools over purpose-driven tools, but let’s summarize a few of them:

 - It is hard to beat the level of documentation and support you will get from setting up a CI/CD pipeline with a CSP if you already deploy your applications to that same provider’s cloud
 - If your organization doesn’t want to manage its own CI/CD infrastructure but you also have requirements for running your builds and storing your code in specific regions, then Azure Pipelines and AWS CodePipeline are the best choices
 - If you require fine-grained access controls, advanced user and group management capabilities, and integration with internal user directories, again, Azure Pipelines and AWS CodePipeline are the best choices

-## Final thoughts

-CircleCI and Travis CI have highly capable, easy-to-use hosted and self-hosted tools that work well for individual users, small to large organizations, and open-source communities.
-It is clear that the big cloud service providers, with their deep pockets, massive infrastructure, and large customer bases, are starting to produce attractive CI/CD tools that are surely capable of stealing a slice of the market share.

-Out of all these tools, I will be watching Azure Pipelines (and Azure DevOps) most closely.
-Azure Pipelines already has a good base set of capabilities and is poised to grow quickly and expand its integrations with third-party tools.
-The future of continuous integration and continuous deployment is exciting!

 ---
 #### Previous Chapter: [06 - CI Tools](ch06-ci-tools.md) | Next Chapter: [08 - CD Tools](ch08-cd-tools.md) | Return to [Main Page](README.md)